ethereum/devp2p/caps/les.md

 The current protocol version is **les/2**.
 See end of document for a list of changes in past protocol versions.
-Some of the les protocol messages are similar to of the [Ethereum Wire Protocol](./eth.md), with the addition of a few new fields.
+Some of the les protocol messages are similar to of the [Ethereum Wire Protocol], with the addition of a few new fields.

 ## Canonical Hash Trie